hypergraphql/hypergraphql/README.md

 }
 ```

-- *schemaFile*: the file containing GraphQL schema definition
+- *schemaFile*: the file containing GraphQL schema definition;
-- *contextFile*: the file containing mapping from the schema file to RDF vocabularies and respective SPARQL endpoints to be used for resolving GraphQL fields
+- *contextFile*: the file containing mapping from the schema file to RDF vocabularies and respective SPARQL endpoints to be used for resolving GraphQL fields;
-- *graphql.port*: the port at thich the GraphQL server and GraphiQL interface are initiated
+- *graphql.port*: the port at thich the GraphQL server and GraphiQL interface are initiated;
-- *graphql.path*: the URL path of the GraphQL server
+- *graphql.path*: the URL path of the GraphQL server;
-- *graphql.graphiql*: the URL path of the [GraphiQL UI](https://github.com/graphql/graphiql)
+- *graphql.graphiql*: the URL path of the GraphiQL UI.

 ## Example

-The following query requests a single person instance with its URI (_id) and RDF type (_type), its name, birthdate, birthplace with its URI english label and the country of the birthplace, with its URI and an english label.
+The following query requests for a single person instance with its URI (_id) and RDF type (_type), its name, birthdate, and  birthplace with its URI, an english label, and the country in which it is located, also including its URI and an english label.

 ### HyperGraphQL query:
 ```